haiwera-silk-cd/magento-devdocs/guides/v2.0/cloud/project/project-conf-files_services-redis.md

 [Redis](http://redis.io){:target="\_blank"} is an optional, backend cache solution that replaces the Zend Framework [Zend_Cache_Backend_File](http://framework.zend.com/apidoc/1.0/Zend_Cache/Backend/Zend_Cache_Backend_File.html){:target="\_blank"}, which is used in Magento 2 by default.

 We support Redis versions 2.8 and 3.0.
 Redis 3.0 supports up to 64 different databases per instance of the service, while 2.8 allows for only a single database.
-See [Configure Redis]({{ page.baseurl }}/config-guide/redis/config-redis.html).
+See [配置Redis]({{ page.baseurl }}/config-guide/redis/config-redis.html).

 ## Add Redis in configuration files {#settings}
 To enable Redis, add your installed version and allocated disk space in MB to `.magento/services.yaml` file: